LF-Certification/bashp/README.md

 - **Modular Design**: Easily include and manage external libraries and packages in your Bash scripts.
-- **Package Management**: Leverage reusable components and packages, potentially hosted in external repositories or available as Docker images.
+- **Package Management**: Leverage reusable components and packages from multiple sources:
+  - OCI registries (Docker/other OCI clients)
+  - GitHub releases
+  - Local directories
 - **Enhanced Scripting Capabilities**: Make your Bash scripts more powerful and maintainable with advanced features.
-- **Preprocessing**: A preprocessing step that allows for dynamic inclusion of scripts and packages.
-Supports including functions from local directories or Docker repositories, enhancing modularity and ease of use.
+- **Preprocessing**: A preprocessing step that allows for dynamic inclusion of scripts and packages, supporting multiple package sources and enhancing modularity.
-- **Git Integration**: Automatically adds included functions to `.gitignore` when pulling from OCI registries, preventing unintended commits of external functions.
+- **Git Integration**: Automatically adds included functions to `.gitignore` when pulling from external sources, preventing unintended commits.

 ## Getting Started